joncombe/django-website-coverpage/README.md

 }
 ```

-Set start and end dates, as follows.
+Set `start` and `end` dates as follows.
 If your website uses a timezone, it will respect that:
 ```
 WEBSITE_COVERPAGE = {
    'active': True,